Through the Blue

 — PLAKA —

 Picturesque Plaka is Milos’ quiet hilltop capital where life for the island’s 5,000 strong population converges.
-Unlike the more recent harbour town developments of Pollonia and Adamantas, the ancient village is a quintessential Cycladic-style beauty with traditional appeal.
+Unlike the recent harbour town developments of Pollonia and Adamantas, the ancient village is a quintessential Cycladic-style beauty with traditional appeal.
 A puzzle of narrow alleyways flanked by whitewashed houses, boutiques and cafés open in the morning, shut for the 2pm siesta, and open again from 6pm to welcome the Mediterranean’s famous late summer nights.
-After sunset, the village bursts into a nocturnal playground of indulgent dining, drinks, live music (at Kyra in the square on select days, and Kri Kri) and shopping for holiday adornment.
+After sunset, the village bursts into a nocturnal playground of indulgent dining, drinking, live music (at Kyra in the square on select days, and Kri Kri) and shopping for holiday adornment.

 Plaka village with its labyrinth of alleys is located on the island's highest hill.